A Recommendation for Every School, Supplementary School and Parent

 Making Teaching and Learning a Truly Enjoyable Experience

 Afifah School’s students and teachers have greatly benefited from the Knowledge to Action Curriculum and Campaigns.
-Knowledge to Action’s unique approach to educating about Islamic principles and giving students the opportunity and confidence to apply it in real life situations makes teaching and learning a truly enjoyable experience.
+Knowledge to Action’s unique approach to educating about values and giving students the opportunity and confidence to apply it in real life situations makes teaching and learning a truly enjoyable experience.
 The support provided by Knowledge to Action is second to none.
 Afifah School would strongly recommend other educational institutes be a part of the Knowledge to Action vision.

 Knowledge to Action Has Broadened Our Vision

-Not only has Knowledge to Action enhanced our curriculum but it has broadened our vision as Muslim citizens in Britain.
+Not only has Knowledge to Action enhanced our curriculum but it has broadened our vision as citizens in Britain.
 I can see Knowledge to Action’s vision of developing a generation of responsible, upright citizens coming to life through each lesson and each campaign.

 A Fun Learning Experience for Students

-Knowledge to Action is one of the best things I have done throughout my Madrassah curriculum.
+Knowledge to Action is one of the best things I have done throughout our curriculum.
 We have learnt about how to look after our neighbours, how we should spend our money, rights and responsibilities and much more.
 The homework is the best.
 Knowledge to Action is lots and lots of fun!

 Providing Eye Opening Experiences